'Way too early', says Odisha after praise on tackling COVID-19 outbreak

-Armed with 'zero transmission' target against COVID-19 coupled with a proactive approach and multi-pronged strategy, Odisha seems to have slowed down the coronavirus spread, but the state government says it is ready for a long battle against the menace.
+Mandatory 14-day quarantine for those returning from abroad, large number of tests and early restrictions on movement of people are among the reasons that seem to have helped slow down the spread of coronavirus in Odisha, which has recorded a doubling rate of 34.12 days for COVID-19 cases, the lowest after Kerala.
 Odisha drew appreciation from the Centre for being among the top two states in containing and combating the COVID-19 pandemic efficiently.
 Senior officials of the state, however, say there is no room for complacency and they must remain in a state of preparedness for months to come.
-According to the Ministry of Health & Family Welfare data between April 12 and 18, Odisha and Kerala have the best- performing doubling rates of positive COVID-19 cases.
+According to the Ministry of Health and Family Welfare data between April 12 and 18, Odisha and Kerala have the best- performing doubling rates of positive COVID-19 cases.
 While COVID-19 cases doubled in Kerala in 67.2 days, it was 34.12 days for Odisha.

 Odisha has so far reported 82 cases.
 While 30 persons have recovered from the highly infectious disease, a 72- year-old man from Bhubaneswar died in the state.
 Among the steps taken to contain the spread in the state were mandatory registration of foreign returnees, strict enforcement of lockdown guidelines, setting up of hundreds of quarantine and isolation centres, substantially increasing number of tests, establishment of dedicated hospitals for coronavirus patients in all districts, an official said.